Where do the Milford Sound cruises leave from?

 Milford Sound is one of the wettest places in the world with an average annual rainfall of 7 metres per year.
 Rainfall can reach 250 millimetres in 24 hours and creates dozens of temporary waterfalls (as well as a number of more permanent ones) that cascade down the cliff faces, some reaching a thousand metres in height, and is why it’s renowned for its spectacular waterfalls and rainforest.
 The temperature in Milford can vary depending on the season and can go from an average high of 19C in summer (Dec – Feb) to 9C in winter (Jun – Aug).
 All our vessels have spacious indoor areas with comfortable seating for cruising in all weather conditions.

 Due to the changeable nature of the weather in Milford, it’s a good idea to bring a waterproof jacket, warm clothing and wear comfortable shoes.
 Raincoats are provided for passengers on Encounter Nature Cruises and Discover More Cruises.

-The Milford Discovery Centre is located in Harrison Cove, 10 minutes cruise distance from the Milford wharf.
+The Milford Sound Underwater Observatory is located in Harrison Cove, 10 minutes cruise distance from the Milford wharf.
 It is only accessible by boat and visited in conjunction with a cruise.
-Vessels drop passengers at the Milford Discovery Centre and continue on to the Milford wharf.
-The following cruise departure picks up at the Milford Discovery Centre between 30 – 45 minutes later so it’s highly likely you’ll return to the wharf on a different Southern Discoveries vessel.
+Vessels drop passengers at the Underwater Observatory and continue on to the Milford wharf.
+The following cruise departure picks up at the Underwater Observatory between 30 – 45 minutes later so it’s highly likely you’ll return to the wharf on a different Southern Discoveries vessel.